 This build is meant as a starting point and quick reference.
 It will perform well in most situations, but you should always customize your abilities to fit each encounter whenever possible.
 You can click on any talent to scroll to a section with more details.

 This talent will be best used when you're single-target healing or are in a small group and feel you need an additional, burst-heavy emergency heal.
 In most large-group settings, Cenarion Ward will be the way to go instead because it's cheaper and heals for more over its duration.
 You should always take this talent if you take the Soul of the Forest talent in Tier 5.

 This fills a similar role to Prosperity in that it gives you a second Swiftmend-type heal.
-It's not as burst-heavy as Swiftmend, but over its duration it will heal for more than Swiftmend and costs less mana.
+It's not as burst-y as Swiftmend, but over its duration it will heal for more than Swiftmend and costs less mana.
 Being able to cast it on a target before damage happens gives it some extra flexibility, too.
 It's great for situations where there is predictable, moderate to heavy sustained damage on a single target.
 It will also works great as a personal survivability cooldown.

 You'll likely use this talent in situations where you're able to maintain a lot of Rejuvenations.
 If you're finiding that the damage the group is taking is too much for Rejuvenation alone, but not quite enough for your large heals like Wild Growth and Swiftmend, this might be the talent to take.
 It will allow you to maintain all of your Rejuvenations as normal and then spot-heal with Healing Touch much more quickly.